Radiant Discovery: The Transformative Journey of X-ray Technology in Medicine and Science

 Impact on Science

-• Understanding of Physical Properties: In the realm of physics and materials science, X-rays have been pivotal in understanding the properties of materials.
+• Understanding of Physical Properties: In the field of physics and materials science, X-rays have been pivotal in understanding the properties of materials.
 Techniques like X-ray crystallography have allowed scientists to determine the structure of crystals, leading to significant discoveries, including the structure of DNA.

 • Innovations in Imaging Techniques: The evolution of X-ray technology has spurred innovations in imaging techniques, such as CT scans and fluoroscopy, which have applications beyond medicine, including in industrial quality control and security.